lucia-auth/lucia/documentation/src/pages/oauth/start-here/getting-started.md

 });
 ```

 Alternatively, you can embed the url from `getAuthorizationUrl()` inside an anchor tag.
-Though, keep in mind while sending the result of `getAuthorizationUrl()` to the client is fine, the provider oauth instance should only be inside a server context.
+However, keep in mind while sending the result of `getAuthorizationUrl()` to the client is fine, **the provider oauth instance (`providerAuth`) should only be inside a server context**.

 ```svelte
 <a href={providerAuthorizationUrl}>Sign in with provider</a>